top of page

 In the storage of raw cashew nuts, people often store them in organized packages on numbered wooden pallets, keeping a distance from the warehouse wall.
 Then raw cashews will be transported to cashew nut factories to be converted into commercial kernels.

-Step 5: Metal detection and disinfection
+Step 5: Metal detection and disinfection.

 Cashew kernels before packing must be checked through a metal detector to remove impurities.
 Cashews are packed in 22.68kg plastic bags of various sizes for sale at the local market and in 11.34kg tins to send to others.